Nasal Obstruction Scottsdale

 Nasal surgery is a viable option for those who dislike the appearance of their nose or who have a structural abnormality that needs correction.
 These include a drooping nose tip, a nose that’s too large or too small, a structural nasal blockage, a birth defect, crookedness or misalignment.

-Contact our staff for more information, schedule a consultation with Dr. David Hecht in Scottsdale, and get information about financing options and insurance coverage.
+Contact our staff to schedule a consultation with Dr. David Hecht regarding treatment of nasal obstructions in Scottsdale.
+During this consultation, you can get information about financing options, insurance coverage, and more.